rust-lang/prev.rust-lang.org/faq.md

 ### What does it mean to "consume a value"?

 "Consuming a value" means taking ownership of a value.
 When this is done, the value can't be used elsewhere.
+"Consume" is a fairly evocative term for this event.

 ### What is the difference between consuming and moving/taking ownership?